The Richest Man In Babylon Summary – 7 Wealth Lessons

 1) Pay Yourself First (“Start thy purse to fattening.”)

-The greatest lesson in the book is this first lesson.
+The greatest lesson in the book is this first step.
 Arkad was faced with a similar situation as Bansir and Kobbi.
-He told them a story of how he once was a scribe with no money and sought out advice from a wealthy man.
-This man gave him the secret to wealth in exchange for his work on a clay inscription.
+He told a story of how he once was a scribe with not much money and sought out advice from a wealthy man.
+This man gave him the secret to wealth in exchange for his work on clay tablets.

-His secret was that he found the road to wealth when he decided that a part of all he earned was his to keep.
+His key point was that he found the road to wealth when he decided that a part of all he earned was his to keep.
 And that anyone can do that by simply paying themselves first before spending any money.